crazywooooorm/crazywooooorm.github.io/_particle/2018-9-11/nonparametric_summary.markdown

 * In a small sample case, sign test is a binomial test; In a large sample case, we can use the normal approximation for that binomial test, while a continuity correction for that approximation is needed.

+### Wilcoxon Signed-Rank Test
+* Works for at least paired interval data since distance is considered.
+* The mean and variance of rank sum statistic can be calculated easily, then use a normal approximation for the total rank statistic.

+### Matched Pairs Randomization Test
+* Works for at least paired interval data, but as a permutation test, it doesn't need any assumptions about normality or homogeneity of variance.